dotnet/runtime/docs/design/datacontracts/CDacMetadata.md

         // Set if arm64e pointer authentication is used in the target process HasArm64PtrAuth = 0x2,
     }
-    // Returns a pointer to a structure describing platform specific precode stubs properties TargetPointer GetPrecodeMachineDescriptor();
+    // Returns a pointer to a structure describing platform-specific precode stubs properties TargetPointer GetPrecodeMachineDescriptor();

     // Returns flags describing the behavior of code pointers